Horse64/old-core.horse64.org/docs/Design.md

 It's intended main usage is productive work on backend services, end-user applications, networking, and terminal tools.
-It works for multimedia and 3D as well!
+Use for multimedia and basic 3D is also possible.

 ## Design Twist: Static Scope